webplatform/docs/css/properties/max-height/index.md

 |CSS percentages=refer to height of containing block
 |Values={{CSS Property Value
 |Data Type=length
 |Description=Specifies a fixed height.
 Negative values are not allowed.
-See [http://docs.webplatform.org/wiki/css/units/length length] for possible units.
+See [[css/units/length|length]] for possible units.
 }}{{CSS Property Value
 |Data Type=percentage
 |Description=A <percentage> relative to the height of the containing block.
 If the containing block has no height explicitly set then is is treated as none.
+Negative values are not allowed.
 }}{{CSS Property Value
 |Data Type=inherit
 |Description=Takes the same specified value as the property for the element's parent.